Skip to content ↓

 Also, a gentle reminder that mobile phones are not permitted to be brought into school.
 If there is a particular reason why your child needs to bring a phone into school, please speak to the office staff as there are certain conditions that are outlined in a letter and a form needs to be signed.

-For the latest up-to-date news and events please link the school calendar to your personal calendar.
+For the latest up-to-date snews and events please link the school calendar to your personal calendar.

 Parent Guide to the National Curriculum